Celebrity Traitors: Alan Carr was always my winner - even though the odds were on Stephen Fry to triumph

 Even before The Celebrity Traitors had aired on BBC One, booking agents were already sharing their odds on the winner.
 Stephen Fry was leading the way in Casino Bets’ stakes, with odds of 4/1 to deceive and bluff his way to victory.

 At first, it appeared Stephen stood a good chance.
-He made it clear to social media star, Niko Omilana, that he knows exactly who he is.
+He made it clear to social media star, Niko Omilana, that he knew exactly who he is.
 “You’re famous for barging into places and pretending to be things you aren’t.
 I have a sticky memory,” Stephen quietly told – if not sinisterly warned – him.

-Got his card marked, perhaps?
-Niko certainly seems to think so.
 But when speaking to Claudia in private, Stephen immediately backed off from any murderous and sinister game playing.
 He told her: “I’d like to be a Faithful.
 I’d rather be on the side of the angels anyway in life, who wouldn’t?
 I like to think I’ve got a good skill set to be a Faithful.”

 Claudia honoured Stephen’s request and didn’t pick him as one of the Traitors.
 She did, however, tap Alan on the shoulder, along with chat show host Jonathan Ross and singer Cat Burns.